mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 Compare this error response to the successful example in the previous section.
 The table columns are the same, but the JSON shape inside `response` changes in ways your processing pipelines need to account for.

 Let’s take a closer look at the two JSON blocks.
 Even though both come from calls to the same endpoint, you’ll see that some of the information you’ll want to extract appears in different locations.
 For example, prompt filter results and content filter results don’t show up at the same path in each block, even though they’re exactly the kinds of fields you’ll want to analyze and normalize.

+> **Note:** The extraction challenge isn’t only that fields move around.
+Many of the interesting values are stored as strings containing escaped JSON, so you end up parsing JSON, then parsing JSON again inside it.

 That matters because it affects how you write your extraction logic.
 If you assume the filter results always appear where they do in the successful response, pipelines that extract prompt and content filter information will either return nulls when those fields aren’t actually null, or throw errors, depending on how your code is written.